worldline/angular-training/docs/src/components/README.md

 The `ViewChild` decorator can achieve the same purpose as a template variable but directly inside the parent component's class by injecting the child component into the parent component.
 Use `VeiwChild` over a local variable whenever you need to coordinate interactions between several child components.

-In this exemple, the `MenuComponent` gets access to the `MenuItemComponent`:
+In this example, the `MenuComponent` gets access to the `MenuItemComponent`:

 <code-group>
 <code-block title="Parent component">